nemohan/doc/other/git/8 Useing branches/1 git branch.md

 git branch -D <branch>
 ```

-Force delete the specified branch, even if it has unmerged changes.
-This is the command to use if you want to permanently throw away all of the commits associated with a particular line of development.
+<font color="green">Force delete the specified branch, even if it has unmerged changes.
+This is the command to use if you want to permanently throw away all of the commits associated with a particular line of development.</font>

 ```
 git branch -m <branch>